 I grew up in Maine and was surrounded by snow but it was not until I saw the images in the book, “Snow Crystals” by W.A.
 Bentley & W.J.
 Humphreys, that I truly discovered the beauty and intricate detail of the snowflake.
 I loved the balance and how every snowflake was distinct from one another.
 I initially started my artwork with snow crystals; however, over time the snow crystals became more and more developed until they evolved into more of a Tibetan mandala like image.
 Mandalas have four cardinal points or gates and a center point.
 My artwork always has a center point with four outer points.

 I am also drawn to the symmetrical pattern, light and luminous colors of the kaleidoscope.
-Unlike the sharp mirror images of the kaleidoscope, my artwork is more biomorphic and organic.
+Unlike the sharp mirror images of the kaleidoscope, my artworks are more biomorphic and organic.
 The softer shapes in my work grow like a flower, while the patterns and lines intertwine coming together to create a harmonious picture balance.